tchoi8/handmadecomputer/Interface/readme.md

 Most of us have some knowledge about how to use a computer.
 But we have a limited understanding of the inner workings, what happens behind the colorful user interface.
 Miniaturization and mass-production have lead to the mystification of the computer, complicating, obscuring its operation and means of production.

 Fortunately, computers perform all the complex tasks we're familiar with through a few simple operations, repeated and abstracted.
-So opening up the computer may be easier than you think.
+Opening up the computer may be easier than you think.

 ![](https://dl.dropboxusercontent.com/u/53638/minimial.jpg)